Acoustic camera: Two-dimensional

 Some acoustic cameras use two-dimensional acoustic mapping, which uses a unidirectional microphone array (e.g. a rectangle of microphones, all facing the same direction).
 Two-dimensional acoustic mapping works best when the surface to be examined is planar and the acoustic camera can be set up facing the surface perpendicularly.
-However, the surfaces of real-world objects are not often flat, and it is not always possible to optimally position the acoustic camera.
+The surfaces of real-world objects are not often flat, and it is not always possible to optimally position the acoustic camera.

-Additionally, the two-dimensional method of acoustic mapping introduces error into the calculations of the sound intensity at a point.
+The two-dimensional method of acoustic mapping introduces error into the calculations of the sound intensity at a point.
 Two-dimensional mapping approximates three-dimensional surfaces into a plane, allowing the distance between each microphone and the focus point to be calculated relatively easily.
-However, this approximation ignores the distance differences caused by surfaces having different depths at different points.
-In most applications of the acoustic camera, this error is small enough to be ignored; however, in confined spaces, the error becomes significant.
+This approximation ignores the distance differences caused by surfaces having different depths at different points.
+In most applications of the acoustic camera, this error is small enough to be ignored.
+In confined spaces, the error becomes significant.

 Three-dimensional

 Three-dimensional acoustic cameras fix the errors of two-dimensional cameras by taking into account surface depths, and therefore correctly measuring the distances between the microphone and each spatial point.
 These cameras produce a more accurate picture, but require a 3-D model of the object or space being analyzed.
-Additionally, if the acoustic camera picks up sound from a point in space that is not part of the model, the sound may be mapped to a random space in the model, or the sound may not show up at all.
-3-D acoustic cameras can also be used to analyze confined spaces, such as room interiors; however, in order to do this, a microphone array that is omnidirectional (e.g. a sphere of microphones, each facing a different direction) is required.
+If the acoustic camera picks up sound from a point in space that is not part of the model, the sound may be mapped to a random space in the model, or the sound may not show up at all.

+3-D acoustic cameras can also be used to analyze confined spaces, such as room interiors.
+In order to do this, a microphone array that is omnidirectional (e.g. a sphere of microphones, each facing a different direction) is required.
 This is in addition to the first requirement of having a 3-D model.